Guilt and Shame in Addiction

 Loneliness is a motivational drive, similar to your body’s natural physical need for food and sleep.
 This is why when you get rejected it can make a part in your brain cause you to feel physical discomfort.
 If you feel as though your desire for belonging is not met, then the feeling of loneliness if a very normal reaction.
 Loneliness is a state of mind that anyone and everyone can and does experience.

 Are you feeling isolated and alone?
-Are you suffering from addiction?
-Call us as soon as possible.
-We are here to help you and give you the support that you need to overcome these feelings and your addiction.
-Do not wait.
-Call us today.
+Are you facing addiction alone and don’t know what to do?
+You should call us as soon as possible.
+Our experts can give you the support that you need to overcome these feelings and your addiction.
+It is never too late to start over, call today.

 Loneliness Causes an Increase in Substance Abuse